aganse/docker_mlflow_db/README.md

 export DB_USER=postgres
 export DB_PW=<somepassword>        # (choose an actual pw)
 ```
-(or you can put these into an .env file without the 'export's...)
+(or you can put these into an .env file without the 'export's.)
+Warning:
+there's a security issue there with putting password in environment variable,
+as one can interrogate the Linux process list and/or the Docker inspect
+output and see it.
+But typical use-case here is individual or small-group
+usage contained inside a company's internal network behind a firewall, so
+not at the top of my concern list.
+Please beware of use-cases beyond that.

-Then start the containers with:
+Anyhow, start the containers with:
 ```bash
 docker-compose up -d --build
 ```